An Opportunity Abroad

 Rajan told the girls that it was rather difficult to get paperwork from the Embassy to allow them into the Middle East, but he had a plan if they were willing to cooperate—they would first travel through Sri Lanka.
 He told the girls to tell customs that they were simply visiting the country and that they would be returning to Nepal.
 Rajan tricked immigration by purchasing the girls tickets back to Kathmandu, and cancelling the tickets once they arrived at a stop in Sri Lanka.
 Rajan knew that there is no required Embassy paperwork if you fly from Sri Lanka to the Middle East.

 Once they had gotten past immigration, Rajan took the girls to another location with even more girls than the previous apartment.
 The new place was filthy, the conditions were unfathomable and the girls were miserable.
 By this point, Kunjana had figured out that she had made a terrible mistake and that Rajan was not a good man.
 She was scared for her future and even her life.
 Rajan’s men gave her fake paperwork and Kunjana was to be flown out of Sri Lanka soon to an unknown fate.
-Just as Kunjana had given up all hope of ever returning to her family, the PRC team came to her rescue.
+Just as Kunjana had given up all hope of ever returning to her family, a team, including Free for Life’s partner organization, came to her rescue.

-The PRC team had come to know about Rajan through a man whose wife had been trafficked.
+The team had come to know about Rajan through a man whose wife had been trafficked.
 While trying to get his wife back, Rajan made the man a deal—bring two new girls to replace his wife.
-PRC told the husband to say he would bring the girls to give the team the opportunity to capture this wicked man.
-With the help of two female volunteers and the local police, PRC succeeded in arresting one of the worst traffickers the organization has ever seen.
+Our Nepali partner told the husband to say he would bring the girls to give the team the opportunity to capture this wicked man.
+With the help of two female volunteers and the local police, the team succeeded in arresting one of the worst traffickers the organization has ever seen.
 That same day, 11 girls were resuced — including Kunjana — and two high-profile traffickers were arrested.
 Rajan had boasted that he trafficked over a thousand girls every year.

 Even with all she’s been through, Kunjana has remained strong and is planning on attending beauty school training.
 Her dream is to, one day, open up a beauty parlor of her own.